ABS: Adaptive Bounded Staleness Converges Faster and Communicates Less: ABS: Adaptive Bounded Staleness

-After the PS updates the global model $\mathbf{w}^t$ and the staleness vector $\boldsymbol{\tau}_N$ through (\ref{tau}), the $K^t$ fastest workers and any worker with $\tau_n> \tau^t$ is required to receive the latest model $\mathbf{w}^{t+1}$ and restart their computations for a new round.
-And their staleness $\tau_n$ is also set to 0.
-The procedure repeats till some convergence criterion is satisfied.
+As a start, the PS broadcasts the initial global model $\mathbf{w}^0$ to all the workers in the set $\mathcal{N}$ for computation.
+At each round $t$, the PS leverages the uploading information of the fastest $K^t$ workers to update the global model via (\ref{update}), where $K^t$ changes according to equation (\ref{K}).
+After the PS updates the global model $\mathbf{w}^t$ and the staleness vector $\boldsymbol{\tau}_N^t$, the $K^t$ fastest workers and any worker with $\tau_n^t> \tau^t_{max}$ receive the latest model $\mathbf{w}^{t+1}$, and their corresponding staleness factor $\tau_n^{t}$ are set to 0.
+The procedure repeats until some convergence criterion is satisfied.
 The whole procedure is summarized in Algorithm \ref{a1}.

-\textit{Merits of ABS:} The advantages of the proposed ABS method are two-fold.
-First, by adaptively increasing the number $K^t$ of workers the PS waits for and decreasing the threshold of gradient staleness, a balance between synchronous and asynchronous manners is achieved.
-Second, by bounding the gradient staleness, ABS discard gradients with large staleness thus a better final performance and communication save is obtained.